lieszkol/november-gallery/README.md

 Feel free to [file an issue](https://github.com/lieszkol/november-gallery/issues/new).
 Feature requests are always welcome.

-If there's anything you'd like to chat about, please feel free to join our  [Gitter chat](https://gitter.im/november-gallery/community)!
+If there's anything you'd like to chat about, please join the NovemberGallery  [Gitter chat](https://gitter.im/november-gallery/community)!

 ## Credits / Major Dependencies